 Last, noise may come from writers publishing in a different city as that of their residence.
 One should note that there were strong incentives not to do so, especially since printing and publishing houses had spread to more or less all cities in the sample.
 Even if one wanted to reach a wider audience, communication with one's editor was frequent and costly if distant; while the system of book transfer in place (as described in the historical background) was such that even if one published locally could have books delivered more easily across cities.
 Nonetheless, it was sometimes necessary to publish in another city, especially in earlier periods in order to avoid censorship.
 To check to what extent this confounds the results, I compare the authors' biographies and their place of residence with the place of their publications, and estimate the number of publications printed in a city that were done by someone who did not live there.
 Such cities tended to be the larger cities (Berlin, Leipzig, and Hamburg because of its more liberal approach to censorship); intuitively, in smaller towns authorship was mostly local.
-I check the difference between residence and place of publication by matching authors' names and birth dates from the bibliographies with the biographies, and can identify roughly 20% of all authors.
-Note that these would be the most likely individuals to publish in a city different from that of their residence; yet, roughly 82% of publications occur in residence.
-Furthermore, the results from an event study suggest that authors were not more likely to publish in a different city compared to that of their residence after the introduction of the railroad.
-Last, excluding the cities in which non-resident authors were most likely to publish from the main analysis does not affect the results.
+The results suggest that authors were not substantially more likely to publish in a different city compared to that of their residence after the introduction of the railroad.